snowdream/docker-utopia/README.md

 ## Requirements

-The minimum hardware requirements: 4 CPU cores and 4096 MB of RAM.
+The minimum hardware requirements: 4 CPU cores and larger than 4096 MB of RAM.

 ## Install Docker